mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 ping: sendto: Message too long
 Request timeout for icmp_seq 142</pre>

 Why 1500?
 That's the default MTU for MacOS X. It's also the default MTU on Windows.
-So now we have an upper bound for your packet size assuming you actually care about packets getting through to Windows and Mac boxes without IP level fragmentation or chance of being dropped: <strong>1472 bytes.</strong>
+So now we have an upper bound for your packet size assuming you actually care about packets getting through to Windows and Mac boxes without IP level fragmentation or chance of being dropped: __1472 bytes__.

 So what's the lower bound?
+Unfortunately for the routers in between your computer and the destination the IPv4 standard says __576__.
+Does this mean we have to limit our packets to 400 bytes or less?
+Not really.

-MacOS X lets me set MTU values in range 1280 to 1500 so my first guess for a conservative lower bound on the IPv4 Internet today would be <span style="text-decoration: underline;"><strong>1200 bytes</strong></span>.
-Moving forward into IPv6 this is also a good value to use for conservative MTU, as any packet size &lt;= 1280 bytes is guaranteed to get passed on without IP level fragmentation.
+Lets talk real-world.
+MacOS X lets me set MTU values in range 1280 to 1500 so considering packet header overhead, my first guess for a conservative lower bound on the IPv4 Internet today would be __1200 bytes__.
+Moving forward, in IPv6 this is also a good value, as any packet of 1280 bytes or less is guaranteed to get passed on without IP level fragmentation.

 This lines up with numbers that I have seen throughout my career.
-In my experience games rarely try anything complicated like attempting to discover path MTU, they just assume a reasonably conservative MTU and roll with that.
-If a packet needs to be sent that is larger than the conservative MTU, the game protocol splits that packet up into fragments and re-assembles them on the other side.
+In my experience games rarely try anything complicated like attempting to discover path MTU, they just assume a reasonably conservative MTU and roll with that, something like 1000 to 1200 bytes of payload data.
+If a packet larger than this needs to be sent, it's split up into fragments by the game protocol and re-assembled on the other side.

-<span style="text-decoration: underline;">That's exactly what I'm going to show you how to do in this article</span>.
+And that's _exactly_ what I'm going to show you how to do in this article.

 ## Fragment Packet Structure

+Let's get started with implementation.

-Lets get started building up our own packet fragmentation and reassembly by deciding how we're going to represent fragment packets over the network.
-Ideally, we would like fragmented and non-fragmented packets to be compatible with the existing packet structure we've already built, with zero overhead in the network protocol when sending packets which are smaller than MTU.
+The first thing we need to decide when building up our own packet fragmentation and reassembly in how we're going to represent fragment packets over the network.

+Ideally, we would like fragmented and non-fragmented packets to be compatible with the existing packet structure we've already built, with as little overhead as possible in the network protocol when sending packets smaller than MTU.

 Here's the packet structure from the end of the previous article:

 <pre>
-<del>[protocol id] (32 bits)</del> // not actually sent, but used to calc crc32
+<del>[protocol id] (64 bits)</del> // not actually sent, but used to calc crc32
 [crc32] (32 bits)
-[packet type] (2 bits)
-(variable length packet data according to packet type) [end of packet serialize check] (32 bits)
+[packet type] (2 bits for 3 distinct packet types) (variable length packet data according to packet type) [end of packet serialize check] (32 bits)
 </pre>

 We have three packet types in our example: A, B and C.

-Lets make one of these packet types generate really large packets that go over MTU:
+Lets make one of these packet types generate really large packets:

 <pre>
 static const int MaxItems = 4096 * 4;

-struct TestPacketB : public protocol2::Packet
+struct TestPacketB : public Packet
 {
     int numItems;
     int items[MaxItems];